An Equation of State for Turbulence in the Gross-Pitaevskii model

 \subsection{\textsc{III.
 Sharpness of the cascade front}}

-In WWT theory, the interactions between waves are usually assumed to be local in momentum space, \emph{i.e.} interactions are significant only between waves of nearby momenta, resulting in a sharp cascade front propagating in momentum space.
+In WWT theory, the interactions between waves are usually assumed to be local in momentum space, \emph{i.e.}\ interactions are significant only between waves of nearby momenta, resulting in a sharp cascade front propagating in momentum space.
 This locality arises from the conservation of energy and momentum: the most likely interactions satisfying those conservation laws are the ones that result in a small change of momenta.
 The effects of the conservation laws depend on the dimensionality and are more pronounced in lower dimensions.
-It turns out that WWT predicts that the direct energy cascade in the 3D GP model is not strictly local due to a weak (logarithmic) divergence at low $k$~\cite{Dyachenko:1992,falkovich1992kolmogorov,Zhu:2023a}.
-In Fig.~\ref{figFrontSharpness} we show that both the compensated spectrum $(N_k/n)k^3 (k\xi)^{\gamma_0-3}$ and the energy flux $\Pi_\varepsilon$ do not have sharp edges before hitting $\kD$.
+It turns out that WWT predicts that the direct energy cascade in the 3D GP model is not strictly local due to a weak (logarithmic) divergence at low $k$~\cite{Dyachenko:1992,Falkovich:1992,Zhu:2023a}.
+In Fig.~\ref{figFrontSharpness} we show that both the compensated spectrum $(N_k/n)k^3 (k\xi)^{\gamma_0-3}$ and the energy flux $\Pi_\varepsilon$ do not have very sharp edges before hitting $\kD$.
 Because of this, the energy dissipation rate $\dot{N}\UD$ grows smoothly from $0$ to its final value rather than sharply jumping at $\tD$ (see Fig.~\ref{figFlux}(a)).
+Consequently, the dynamics of the fluxes is more complex than the simple picture surmised in Fig.4 of~\cite{Navon:2019}.
 However, once the dissipation scale $\kD$ is reached, it enforces a sharp cutoff to the flux, resulting in the textbook behavior versus $\kD$ shown in Fig.~\ref{figFlux}(c).